lun0522/lighter/README.md

 pipelines are independent, and they can be created/destroyed in arbitrary order.
-Hence, we extracted objects that should be dealt with carefully, and put them in **BasicContext** and **WindowContext**, where we rely on the declaration order (which also determines destruction order in nature) to make sure they are created/destroyed properly.
+Hence, we extracted objects that should be dealt with carefully, and put them in **BasicContext** and **WindowContext**, where we rely on the declaration order (which also determines the destruction order in nature) to make sure they are created/destroyed properly.
 Other wrapper objects that are not in the contexts can be created/destroyed in arbitrary order, so the user need not worry about it at all.